 If you are considering giving your pet to someone you don’t know, you will want to screen them to ensure the match is a good one.
 Let your pet’s personality be a guide for what questions to ask.
 Is your pet good with cats, dogs, and kids?
 Does she have any characteristics that warrant a more experienced pet owner?

 Other questions you should ask are: Will the pet be allowed inside the house?
 Have they had pets before?
 Did their pets die of natural causes or for reasons that make you suspect they were not properly cared for?
-Ask local shelters and rescue groups for copies of their screening forms and adoption agreements for more ideas.
+Our Rehome Team will also give you tips and tricks for spotting red flags and filtering through applications so you can be confident that you are choosing the right new family.

 After you’ve done some initial screening and have a good candidate, bring the pet and person together to meet.
-Visit the person’s home, and trust your intuition—you want to be sure that the adopter has your pet’s interests at heart.
+The Rehome team will also offer advice on how to set up safe in-person meetings between you and the potential new adopter.
+Some of our best advice is to trust your intuition—you want to be sure that the adopter has your pet’s interests at heart.
 You may want to check identification and ask for references.
 Let the new adopter know they can call you for questions or advice.
+If you decide to that this person is the right new family for your pet, Rehome will help you sign a contract of new ownership and help you to transfer all medical records.
+Even if you do not find the new pet owner through Rehome, you can still post your pet on our platform to utilize our contract signing and records transfer to ensure a safe hand off.
 After a week or so, give them a call to find out how things are going.

 Do NOT give away a pet for free